the-teachingRSE-project/competencies/competencies.md

 Stephan Druskat contributed parts on proper software citation and publication and sharpened various RSE specialisations.
 Fredo Erxleben contributed to early discussions of the paper and added the contributions by the Helmholtz Association.
-Jean-Noël Grad contributed initial drafts for the ELIXIR framework and the section on the work of the HPC certification forum as well as numerous other contributions to the bibtex infrastructure and the github actions.
+Jean-Noël Grad contributed initial drafts for the ELIXIR framework and the section on the work of the HPC certification forum as well as numerous other contributions to the BibTeX infrastructure and the GitHub actions.
 Magnus Hagdorn drafted and supervised the ethics and values section for an RSE and made sure that these values are reflected in the competencies of RSEs.
 Toby Hodges contributed parts on the Carpentries, and helped steer the curriculum discussion.
 Guido Juckeland contributed experiences from his first RSE course for students.